• Skip to primary navigation

 • Egg – Let your egg come to room temperature before using it so that it mixes more easily into the pancake batter.

-• Butter – The melted butter will go in your pancake batter, but you’ll need a stick or pad of butter to use on the Blackstone before cooking your pancakes.
+• Butter – You’ll need a stick or pad of butter to use on the Blackstone before cooking your pancakes.
+You can also use a neutral tasting oil if you prefer.

 Mixing Dry Ingredients for Blackstone Pancakes Recipe